Southern Pacific GS-4 class: Locomotives

+No. 4439 pulling the Californian train No. 43 in the mid-1940s.

 The Southern Pacific (SP) GS-4s were built to a similar design of the streamlined GS-3s, although the latter have the mars light mounted in a dual-headlight casing above the headlight in front of the smokebox door, and an all-weather cab.
 They were built in two separate groups, the first batch of twenty locomotives (Nos.
 4430-4449) in March-May 1941 and the final eight (Nos.
 4450-4457) in March-April 1942.
 The GS-4s were capable of reaching 120 mi/h, although SP had a speed limit restriction of 79 mi/h.
 They carried the signature SP orange and red Daylight paint scheme.

 The GS-4s pulled SP's premier passenger trains such as the Coast Daylight, the San Joaquin Daylight, the Imperial, the Lark, and the Sunset Limited.
 During wartime and until 1948 some of the GS-4 locomotives were painted black, when they were all returned to their Daylight colors.
 Some time after that and before 1956 most were painted black again with their side skirts removed for easier maintenance, and were reassigned to the San Jose-San Francisco Peninsula Commute service, freight service, and the occasional San Joaquin Daylight (steam locomotives remained on that train as late as 1956, which made it the last streamliner to be pulled by steam on the Southern Pacific) until they were replaced by diesel locomotives.
 GS-4 No. 4443 pulled one of the final steam excursions on the Southern Pacific in 1957.
 A GS-4 pulled its last passenger train in October 1958, and they were all retired by the end of the year.